Reviewed by Jaimee Gooley, R.D.

 Can collagen supplements cause kidney stones?

-Currently, there is no evidence or research to suggest that collagen can cause kidney stones.
+Collagen contains hydroxyproline amino acids, which can increase amounts of the waste product oxalate in the body.
+Oxalate can cause kidney stones, but the amount of hydroxyproline in collagen is unlikely to significantly increase your risk.
+If you're already at a high risk for developing kidney stones, collagen isn't recommended.
+Otherwise, the recommended dose of collagen supplements should not cause kidney stones.
 As we discuss later in the article, there are some instances where you should not take collagen due to kidney-related issues, but that has to do with your protein intake.
 Your protein intake is a separate issue.
 When there are high levels of crystal-forming substances in your kidneys, such as calcium, oxalate, and uric acid, your urine may not be able to dilute them.
 Similarly, your urine could also lack the substances that prevent crystals from sticking together.
 Either of these issues can lead to kidney stones forming.
 It is extremely important that you always stay hydrated, which is one of the best things you can do to prevent kidney stones from forming.

 Can supplements cause kidney problems?